ncovercash/PHP-Dir-Lister/README.md

 ![Screenshot](/screenshot.png)

-You should be able to figure out what this does
+Simple script, just lists directories in PHP.

-It lists directories in PHP
+No guarantees of any kinds of security, accuracy, ability to not break, etc.

 # Installation/Implementation